RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

 ## Running the demonstration
 1. Expand the demonstration archive on your machine.

    Ensure that there is no `BANKPAC1` or `BANKPAC2` subdirectory in the location in which you expanded the archive.
-If there is one, you must delete it.
+If there is one, delete it.

-2. Load the ESCWA UI by entering http://localhost:10086 in a browser.
+2. To open the ESCWA UI, type http://localhost:10086 in a browser.

    a.
 In the ESCWA UI, click **Native**, expand **Directory Servers** and click **Default** in the left pane.

    b.
 Ensure there is no region called **BANKPAC1** or **BANKPAC2** already defined.
 If there is one, delete it.

 3. Ensure that there are no other demonstration servers running.
 This is to ensure no other servers use the same ports.
 The server for this demonstration uses a common server definition with many of the same listener ports as the ones other servers in this repository might use.

 4. Start an administrator's command prompt (Windows) or a terminal for user under which Enterprise Servers run (Linux).

    **Note:** You need administrator's rights to configure the ODBC data source on Windows.
-On Linux they are created in the user .odbc.ini file.
+On Linux they are created in the user `.odbc.ini` file.

 5. Navigate to the `scripts` directory in the demonstration files.
 6. Edit the file `scripts/options/vsam_postgres_pac1.json` with a text editor:

-    - Verify and, if required, modify the values within the `database_connection` section to match the setting of the database you are using.
+    - Verify and, if required, modify the values within the `database_connection` section to match the setting of the database that you are using.
-    - Verify and, if required, modify the values within the `PAC` section to match the setting of the Redis server you are using.
+    - Verify and, if required, modify the values within the `PAC` section to match the setting of the Redis server that you are using.

     - If you want to deploy a 32-bit enterprise server instance, or build the application from source, you need to change the configuration first as follows:
       - Change the `is64bit` and/or the `product` options as required.
 For example, `"product"="EDz"` indicates you are going to build the application from the sources, `"product"="ES"` indicates that the pre-built programs will be used.

-7. Execute the following command at the command prompt or the terminal.
-This executes the `MF_Provision_Region.py` script which creates a PAC called BANKPAC including the BANKPAC1 server, and deploys the desired application configuration.
+7. Run the following command at the command prompt or the terminal.

     ```
     python MF_Provision_Region.py vsam_postgres_pac1
     ```
+    The command executes the `MF_Provision_Region.py` script which creates a PAC called BANKPAC including the BANKPAC1 server, and deploys the desired application configuration.

-8. A PAC with a single Enterprise Server instance is now running, to create a second Enterprise Server instance within the same PAC edit the file `scripts/options/vsam_postgres_pac2.json` with a text editor:
+    A PAC with a single enterprise server instance is now running.

+8. To create a second enterprise server instance within the same PAC, edit the file `scripts/options/vsam_postgres_pac2.json` with a text editor.
-    - Verify and, if required, modify the values within the `database_connection` section to match the setting of the database you are using.
+    - Verify and, if required, modify the values within the `database_connection` section to match the setting of the database that you are using.
-    - Verify and, if required, modify the values within the `PAC` section to match the setting of the Redis server you are using.
+    - Verify and, if required, modify the values within the `PAC` section to match the setting of the Redis server that you are using.

-    - If you deployed a 32-bit enterprise server instance in set 6, or build the application from source, you need to change the configuration first as follows:
+    - If you configured the deployment of a 32-bit enterprise server instance in step 6, or you build the application from source, you need to change the configuration first as follows:
       - Change the `is64bit` and/or the `product` options as required.
 For example, `"product"="EDz"` indicates you are going to build the application from the sources, `"product"="ES"` indicates that the pre-built programs will be used.

-9. Execute the following command at the command prompt or the terminal.
-This executes the `MF_Provision_Region.py` script which creates an additional BANKPAC2 server within the same BANKPAC, and deploys the desired application configuration.
+9. Run the following command at the command prompt or the terminal.

     ```
     python MF_Provision_Region.py vsam_postgres_pac2
     ```
+    This executes the `MF_Provision_Region.py` script that creates an additional BANKPAC2 server within the same BANKPAC, and deploys the desired application configuration.

 10. Start a TN3270 terminal emulator, and connect to port 9023 or 9024.

-N.B.
-A load balancer would usually be used to share the load between the instances.
+**Note:** A load balancer would usually be used to share the load between the instances.

    The Bankdemo application login screen should load.

-11. Enter a valid user-id - a suitable user-id is **B0001** with any characters for the password as the password is not validated.
+11. Enter a valid user-id - a suitable user-id is `B0001`.
+You can use any character for the password as the password is not validated.

 12. In ESCWA, select the BANKPSOR under **SORs**.
 Expand BANKPAC and note the two Enterprise Server instances BANKPAC1 and BANKPAC2